Trusted Expertise,

 1970s

+When contractors started using the panels for make-shift buildings, Kelly Klosure (Kelly) designed accessory items to create a temporary building line.
 The boom of nuclear power plant construction significantly increased demand for the reusable panels in the 1970s.
 Kelly Klosure panels were used and re-used in the construction of just about every nuclear power plant in the country.
+As these plants came online, expanded metal inserts were used in the panels frames to make a “see-through” reusable security panels system.

 Ron Kellogg’s vision of an efficient means of enclosing cold-weather construction took a huge leap when contractors with large high-rise projects used the panels to enclose multiple floors of the building which allowed the contractor to pour concrete during the winter months.
 They then moved large, multi-story sections of panels up the side of the high-rise as the pours were completed.
 Fire-proofers worked hard to keep up so that they could take advantage of the heated floors as well.
 Contractors found that the heat cost savings along with labor efficiency nearly paid for the enclosures in one use.
 The work completed in the winter months allowed them to bring the project in on time.
 Kelly Klosure panels were used in the construction of some of the most high-profile high-rise buildings across the country.